niallbee/capstone/guides/day-3/guide-5-jenkins-pipeline.md

 For more information: https://www.jenkins.io/doc/pipeline/steps/credentials-binding/

 5. Inside of the curly brackets of the `withCredentials`, add a shell script that activates the service account using the JSON key variable.
-The shells script is run inside the jenkins agent vm.
+The shell script is run inside the jenkins agent vm.
 ```
+sh """
 gcloud auth activate-service-account --key-file=${GC_KEY}
+"""
 ```

 6. Next, the agent vm needs to authenticate with Docker.
 As Docker will be used to push the image to GCR.

 `gcloud auth configure-docker` adds the Docker credHelper entry to Docker's configuration file, or creates the file if it doesn't exist.
 This will register gcloud as the credential helper for all Google-supported Docker registries.
 The following line configures docker authentication with GCR.
+Still inside of the shell command, add the following line.

 ```
 gcloud auth configure-docker eu.gcr.io